 Evusheld (AZD7442) Long-Acting Antibody Cocktail Description

-AstraZeneca Evusheld AZD7442 is the first antibody combination (non-vaccine) modified to provide long-lasting protection up to 12 months potentially.
+AstraZeneca Evusheld AZD7442 is a Long-Acting antibody combination (non-vaccine) modified to provide long-lasting protection up to 12 months potentially.
 AZD7442 is a combination of tixagevimab (AZD8895) and cilgavimab (AZD1061), derived from B-cells donated by convalescent patients after the SARS-CoV-2 betacoronavirus.

 Tixagevimab and cilgavimab have been designed to attach to the spike protein of SARS-CoV-2 (the virus that causes COVID-19) at two different sites.
 The medicine is expected to stop the virus from entering the body's cells and causing infection by attaching it to the spike protein.
 Because the antibodies attach to different parts of the protein, using them in combination may be more effective than using either alone.

-The COVID-19 Antibody (AZD7442) has been engineered with AstraZeneca's proprietary half-life extension technology to increase the therapy's durability for six to 12 months following a single administration.
-AstraZeneca's COVID-19 Long-Acting Antibody (LAABs) mimic natural antibodies and have the potential to treat and prevent disease progression in patients already infected with the virus, as well as to be given as a preventative intervention before exposure to the virus.
+The Long-Acting Antibody (LAAB) (AZD7442) has been engineered with AstraZeneca's proprietary half-life extension technology to increase the therapy's durability for six to 12 months following a single administration.
+AstraZeneca's LAABs mimic natural antibodies and have the potential to treat and prevent disease progression in patients already infected with the virus, as well as to be given as a preventative intervention before exposure to the virus.

 Discovered by Vanderbilt University Medical Center and licensed to AstraZeneca in June 2020, the LAABs were optimized by AstraZeneca with half-life extension and reduced Fc receptor binding.
 The half-life extended LAABs should afford six to 12 months of protection from COVID-19.
 In addition, the reduced Fc receptor binding aims to minimize the risk of antibody-dependent enhancement of disease, a phenomenon in which virus-specific antibodies promote, rather than inhibit, infection and/or disease.